josmar-crwdstffng/angular/docs/BRANCHES.md

 | target: rc    | A change that should be explicitly included in an active release candidate. |
 | target: lts   | A critical security or browser compatibility fix for LTS releases.          |

 Every PR must have exactly one `target: *` label.
-Angular's dev tooling will merge the pull request into its base branch and then cherry-pick the commits to the appropriate branches based on the specified target label.
+The developer tooling in Angular will merge the pull request into the associated base branch and then cherry-pick the commits to the appropriate branches based on the specified target label.

 The vast majority of pull requests will target `major`, `minor`, or `patch` based on the contents of